vageeshs/xgboost-classification-experiment/README.md

 1. 3rd tree booster[2] uses all 4 features
 1. Finally softmax optimizer is applied to the leaf value deduced using these trees

-*By last iteration these 3 tree weights changed as follows*
+*By last iteration these 3 tree weights has changed as follows*

 ```
 booster[87]: